RESTAURANT MERCH: Expand your brand with custom apparel

 For a great restaurant “too much of a good thing” does not exist.
 Patrons can eat multiple times a week at the same spot because they love the product.
 You can give them more to love for the times they can only daydream about your food.

-For big and for small
+Restaurant merch for big and for small

 You don’t have to be the Hard Rock Café to expand your brand to include apparel.
 The story behind the now-iconic shirt is that after three years of successful business, the café sponsored a local soccer team.
 As a sponsor, Hard Rock’s logo was printed on the front of the team’s shirt.
 The extra shirts were returned to the store and given away to customers.
-That Hard Rock Café shirt soon became a thing and there were more people coming in to buy one than eat at the café.
+That Hard Rock Café shirt soon became a thing and there were more people coming in to buy one than to eat at the café.
 Now it’s an international brand with venues, stores, museums and accommodation everywhere.

 How to do restaurant merch successfully